joekreu/basic_pcp/PARSING.md

 The `bash` shell script `run_tests.sh` reads and parses test codes from the file `basic_tests.txt` by the nine basic parsers.
 It should work on systems that support `bash` scripts.
-Run the script without parameters:
+The script can be run without parameters:

 ```shell
 ./run_tests.sh
 ```

-or with option `-q`: Print a `+` for each successful test and print a summary.
+This will print detailed results.
+Run with option `-q` to get less verbose
+output:

 ```shell
 ./run_tests.sh -q
 ```

 ## 4. Structure of the source files.
 Dependencies